 Applicant Response: Wastewater line is no longer proposed; B&T is correct in that the site entrance cannot be moved or else there would be permanent impacts to BVW.
 The analysis will be included in the NOI submittal to the MCC under the State Wetlands Protection Act.

-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 The Applicant is no longer proposing the wastewater line through the A Series BVW.
-Applicant Response: No response required.